blahajjessie/13s-wiki/c/valgrind.md

 # What is Valgrind?

-Valgrind is diagnostics tool that watches how your program is using memory.
+Valgrind is a diagnostics tool that watches how your program is using memory.
 Getting comfortable using valgrind will be a useful skill when debugging those dreaded memory leaks.

 To install valgrind, use the command:
 ```